alshell7/mitm-perk-quiz/README.md

       //This is the location of the script which processes the response.
       //Change it to your version of location.
-      //Notice and place the Backslash constants correctly. var mitmScript: String = "\"H:\\#projects\\Python Scripts\\mitm-perk-quiz.py\"";
+      //Notice and place the Backslash Constants correctly. var mitmScript: String = "\"H:\\#projects\\Python Scripts\\mitm-perk-quiz.py\"";

       //Parameter to send for the python script
       //This is different from the filePerk object above though,
-      //just the backslash constants are included well
+      //just the Backslash Constants are included well
       //for the sake of correct parameter to be passed for the script var jf: String = "\"H:\\#owais\\perk_data.json\"";

-      //The location of the python interpreter must be present in the Environment Variables of your system. var myProcessStartInfo: ProcessStartInfo = new ProcessStartInfo("python");
+      //The location of the python interpreter must be present
+      //in the Environment Variables of your system. var myProcessStartInfo: ProcessStartInfo = new ProcessStartInfo("python");

       //The script returns the output, configure the process to receive it through Standard Output